cldwalker/datomic-box/README.md

 ## Description

-Spin up a box with a Datomic Free instance from the commandline.
+Spin up a running Datomic Free box from the commandline.
 Done.

 TODO